08 Design: Coding: Criterion A

 Complete section A1 of your Design Journal.
 Be sure to write complete paragraphs for each question and include your reference website addresses.

 Task A2: Plan your research

-You are going to research into at least 3 different existing apps and their marketability.
+You are going to research into at least 3 different existing apps and their strengths & weaknesses.

 Do some preliminary research to decide which apps you are going to study, then brain storm questions you want to answer about each one.

 The list below can be a good starting point of other successful games that may be worth looking at.
 Research into the game and the person who built it.
 Find articles/videos containing interviews with the person, about the person, about the game.

 - John Romero - Doom, Wolfenstien and Quake

 - Toru Iwatani - Pac man